ec-jrc/SMDRM/libdrm/README.md

 [RabbitMQ](https://www.rabbitmq.com/) is an open source message broker.
 SMDRM Docker microservices depends on its message queuing features to stream events from one another.

-The `libdrm.rabbitmq` module features a common [producer](src/libdrm/rabbitmq/producer.py), and a [consumer](src/libdrm/rabbitmq/consumer.py) functions that can be imported into any Docker service.
+The `libdrm.rabbitmq` module features a common [producer](bin/producer.py), and a [consumer](bin/consumer.py) functions that can be imported into any Docker service.
 This allows any microservice to produce and/or consume events from a specific queue.

 ### Requirements

-The [pika](https://pika.readthedocs.io/en/stable/) Python library is a pure-Python implementation of the AMQP 0-9-1 protocol, the same used by RabbitMQ.
+The [pika](https://pika.readthedocs.io/en/stable/) Python library is a pure-Python implementation of the AMQP 0-9-1 protocol, same as RabbitMQ.

 ### Config